oreillymedia/biobuilder/README.md

 BioBuilder
 ==========

-This is the example code that accompanies BioBuilder by Natalie Kuldell PhD., Rachel Bernstein, Karen Ingram, Kathryn M Hart (9781491904299).
+This is the figures that accompany BioBuilder by Natalie Kuldell PhD., Rachel Bernstein, Karen Ingram, Kathryn M Hart (9781491904299).

 Click the Download Zip button to the right to download example code.